-SEC fines Tennessee 100k; Vols crowdsourcing new goalposts
+SEC fines Tennessee 100K; Vols crowdsourcing new goalposts

 Fans stormed the field, ripped up one of the goal posts and heaved it into the Tennessee River.

 Tennessee turned to crowdsourcing to pay for replacement goalposts.
-More than $18,000 had been raised as of Sunday afternoon.
+More than $18,000 had been raised.

 A third offense and beyond would cost Tennessee $250,000.